ufukty/dim/README.md

 ## Features

--   Use simple regex to describe which part of code will be dimmed.
+-   Use simple **regex** rules to describe which part of the code will be dimmed.
 -   Use `rule` property to make the rule single-line (part of line that matches will be dimmed)
 -   Use `startRule` and `endRule` to make the rule multi-line (matching block of code will be dimmed)
 -   Write per-workspace rules in `.vscode/config.json` under `dim.rules`